 - If a deal is too good to be true, it almost always is.

-- Consider setting a sapphire or spinel instead 🙂
+- Consider getting a sapphire or spinel for your engagement ring, instead. 🙂